montogeek/laravel-docs-es/eloquent.md

 	}

 <a name="querying-relations"></a>
-## Consultas sobre relaciones
+## Querying Relations

+#### Querying Relations When Selecting

 When accessing the records for a model, you may wish to limit your results based on the existence of a relationship.
 For example, you wish to pull all blog posts that have at least one comment.
 To do so, you may use the `has` method:

-#### Querying Relations When Selecting

 	$posts = Post::has('comments')->get();

 You may also specify an operator and a count:

 	$posts = Post::has('comments', '>=', 3)->get();

+Nested `has` statements may also be constructed using "dot" notation:

+	$posts = Post::has('comments.votes')->get();

 If you need even more power, you may use the `whereHas` and `orWhereHas` methods to put "where" conditions on your `has` queries: